 - Geriatricians collaborate with other medical disciplines such as nurses, pharmacists, therapists and social workers to treat all aspects of a patient’s life.

-The biggest difference between a general practitioner and a geriatrician is their philosophy and approach to handling an elderly patients.
+The biggest difference between a general practitioner and a geriatrician is their philosophy and approach to managing an elderly patient’s care.
 Geriatricians practice a “whole person” approach.
 They consider the psychological, social, and spiritual dimensions of an individual, along with the functional, physical and environmental assessment.
 Independence, function, and quality of life are a great concern to an older patient and of equal concern for their geriatric physician.

 At Aegis Living, we understand the impact that specialized care can have on a resident.
 We have partnered with the University of California San Francisco to provide primary and palliative care to our residents through regularly scheduled appointments within our communities.
 The benefits and convenience of utilizing an in-house medical care provider allows our residents to receive compassionate medical care within the comfort of their apartment.